br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

 - Build the app in a systematic way
 - Keep the application code structured
-- Understand the Flask syntax
+- Coordinate changes among the functions, app routes, and templates
-- Follow all the similar variable names being used everywhere.
+- Follow all the similar variable names being used everywhere
+- Integrate Flask and JavaScript

 **Time commitment:**

 - It took ~50 hours over a week (end of March 2018) to build the initial version of the app (up to the :face_palm: stage).
+- It took ~30 hours to debug the pages and JSON.
+- It took ~30 hours to debug the login.

 [(Back to TOC)](#table-of-contents)